Your Shopping Cart

 3. Arms

-When we talk about arms in suits, we’re not talking so much about the jacket sleeve as we are the actual armholes.
+When we talk about arms in suits, we’re not talking so much about the jacket sleeve as we are the actual armholes or circumference of the garment by the armpits.
 Naturally, you don’t want them too high or tight.
-Suits may not be the most comfortable outfit, but it shouldn’t pinch you either.
+Suits may not be the most comfortable jacket, but it shouldn’t pinch you either.

 mens suit armhole fit